Best Reverse Osmosis Systems 2026 — NSF Verified

 3.2 gallons

 The APEC ROES-50 is the benchmark for budget reverse osmosis — NSF 58 certified, WQA certified, and assembled in the USA.
-Its 5-stage system removes 99% of over 1,000 contaminants including PFAS, lead, fluoride, arsenic, chromium-6, and nitrates.
+Its 5-stage system reduces a wide range of contaminants including PFAS, lead, fluoride, arsenic, chromium-6, and nitrates.
 The 3.2-gallon storage tank means instant access to filtered water without waiting.
-At ~$60/year in replacement filters, it’s the lowest running cost among fully NSF-certified RO systems.
+It also has the lowest running cost among the fully NSF-certified RO systems here.
 APEC has a strong reputation for customer support and long-term parts availability — important for a system you’ll use for 10+ years.

 ✓ Pros